Best Chocolate Chip Cookie Recipe: Thick, Chewy Centers That Stay Soft

 Notes

-Chill the dough to prevent excessive spreading.
+1. Chilling the dough is essential to prevent over-spreading.

 • Prep Time: 15 minutes

-• Cook Time: 12 minutes
+• Cook Time: 13 minutes

 • Category: Dessert